Non-Degree Program for JD Students

 Non-degree JD students are charged a non-refundable application fee of $90 which is due by the application deadline.
-To pay the application fee, please complete the Credit Card Authorization form here and submit via fax to 202-662-4069.
-The application fee must be paid by the August 21st deadline in order to register for fall courses.
+To pay the application fee, please complete the Credit Card Authorization form here and either call 202-662-9057 or mail it to the address at the top of the form.
+The application fee must be paid by the December 4th deadline in order to register for Spring courses.

-The Fall 2015 Course Schedule which includes course descriptions and exam information is available online at http://apps.law.georgetown.edu/curriculum under "Course Schedules and Descriptions", "Fall 2015: Upper division JD Schedule".
+The Spring 2016 Course Schedule which includes course descriptions and exam information is available online at http://apps.law.georgetown.edu/curriculum under "Course Schedules and Descriptions", "Spring 2016: Upper division JD Schedule".
 Courses requiring a prerequisite will be noted as such on the Course Description page.
 If a course has a prerequisite listed, you must have completed that prerequisite or request that the professor teaching the course waive the prerequisite in writing.

-Upon completion of your application and admission to the Fall non-degree JD program, you will be enrolled in your requested fall courses by the Office of the Registrar, pending any issues.
+Upon completion of your application and admission to the Spring non-degree JD program, you will be enrolled in your requested Spring courses by the Office of the Registrar, pending any issues.
 You will be contacted with your enrollment confirmation and/or notified of any issues that may arise.